 Glenwood is a tiny town located in the state of Indiana.
-With a population of 240 people and just one neighborhood, Glenwood is the 452nd largest community in Indiana.
-Much of the housing stock in Glenwood was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 242 people and just one neighborhood, Glenwood is the 452nd largest community in Indiana.
+Glenwood has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Glenwood is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Glenwood isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Glenwood are a mix of both white- and blue-collar jobs.
 Overall, Glenwood is a town of managers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Glenwood who work in management occupations (17.05%), office and administrative support (15.89%), and food service (8.91%).

 Glenwood’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.